Digital-Tech-KKHS/year-12-game-design-Ericaf06/documents/Game Design Document.md

-# {Arcade Game}
+# {Forest run}

 # Elevator pitch

 My game is 2D Arcade style MVP.
-It contains enemies, coins, and other interactables.
+It contains enemies, coins, and other interactibles.
 It is set in a world I have created suing software I have created assets such as my own art and sound effects/music.
 I have coded this game using python.

 # Concept Overview